X2CommunityCore/X2WOTCCommunityHighlander/README.md

 # Building

+The following instructions are functionally the same as for a vanilla Highlander mod.
+However, the CookPackages commandlet needs an additional command line option: `-tfcsuffix=_XPACK_` Additionally, you can now use DLC in -noseekfreeloading because Firaxis provided uncooked DLC packages in the WotC SDK.

 Building for development and final release requires additional work beyond the standard build process using ModBuddy, because XComGame replacements only work with -noseekfreeloading enabled, or what's called a cooked release package.